Implement the Wisconsin State Dementia Plan 2019-2023

 Wisconsin State Plan Overview

-In October 2013, the Wisconsin Department of Health Services (DHS) convened the Dementia Care Stakeholder Summit to discuss a redesign of the state’s dementia care system in order to provide appropriate, safe, and cost-effective care throughout the entire course of Alzheimer’s disease and related dementias.
+In October 2013, the Wisconsin Department of Health Services (DHS) convened the Dementia Care Stakeholder Summit to discuss a redesign of the state’s dementia care system in order to provide appropriate, safe and cost-effective care throughout the entire course of Alzheimer’s disease and other dementias.
 With input from the Summit, DHS released a draft State Plan for public comment and review.
 The DHS incorporated the stakeholder input into its final published report, Dementia Care Redesign: A Plan for a Dementia-Capable Wisconsin, released in February 2014.
-The Department of Health Services has been committed to working to change the way state residents with Alzheimer's disease and other dementias are cared for in Wisconsin and oversee state plan implementation to ensure a dementia-capable Wisconsin.

 Wisconsin State Advocacy Day